The Hiring Manager is Your Recruiting Partner

 Is It Really Us vs. Them?

 This question is a big part of the problem.
-Until everyone involved in the hiring process realizes all people are key players, there’s going to be an “us vs. them” attitude.
-Ensuring the hiring manager has access to necessary tools and information creates a consistently efficient process.
+Until everyone involved in the hiring process realizes all people are key players, there will be an “us vs. them” attitude.
+Ensuring the hiring manager has hiring manager statistic, hard to acquire talent. access to necessary tools and information creates a consistently efficient process.
 Technology-enabled communication tools can create an atmosphere for valuable exchanges of dialogue and information that promote proactivity between recruiters and hiring managers, aligning both for greater efficiency.

 Prepare On The Front-end

 Being prepared ensures that both the hiring manager and candidate have a good experience during the hiring process.
 This is where good and timely listening skills come into play.
 Listen to the hiring manager, and step up to get the needed information to begin a strategy.
-It’s a waste of everyone’s time if information the hiring manager needs is provided after candidates are presented, or worse — after candidates have interviewed.
-Fine tuning the strategy on the front-end is a sound recruiting practice.
+It’s a waste of everyone’s time if the information the hiring manager needs is provided after candidates are presented, or, worse — after candidates have been interviewed.
+Fine-tuning the strategy on the front end is a sound recruiting practice.
 Some of the basic questions recruiters should ask the hiring manager upfront are:

 • Do I have all the information about the job duties and what are the priority skills?